By Lily Miller on | No Comments

 How would you like a not so “put-together” photographer shooting your own wedding?

-About the Artist: Hi, I'm Lily Miller, owner of Blablah Bebe Photography.
+Hi, I'm Lily Miller, owner of Lily of Florence Photography.
 I am a music lover , a huge fan of bright colors and I am a sucker for anything that takes me back to my origins.
 I have an amazing husband and 4 kids who I love with all my heart.
 More than anything else, they're my inspiration, not just in photography, but in life in general.
 Right now, photography is not a full time job because my first priority is my family.
 However, I do use a big chunk of my week carefully planning different photo shoots.
-I'm 100% an all natural light photographer and I believe in using cute props.
-We recently moved from 29 Palms, California and now live in Fort Wayne, Indiana.
+I'm 100% an all natural light photographer and love using cute props.
+Visit Lily at her Facebook page.